Todd Field's unrealized projects: Untitled Adam Sandler project

 In September 2022, on Varietys Awards Circuit podcast, Field's long-time friend Adam Sandler teased that the two were discussing a potential collaboration.
 In December, during an episode of Happy Sad Confused, Sandler said that Field had an idea for a film that he would star in, but added that he did not know what would come of it.
 "Until you shoot it, you never know, but we're excited to do this cool movie together."
 In January 2023, Field confirmed that they were indeed planning a new film.
 While he remained secretive about the details or tone of the project, Field praised Sandler's performance in Punch-Drunk Love and pointed to it as an example of his dramatic range.
 "There's no one like him.
 I hope we end up working together; I really do. [...]
 We've been talking about some things; it's too early [to say]."

 Untitled Maine-set film

 In March 2023, Field was revealed to be in progress on an original script for a planned film that he wanted to set in his home state of Maine, but remained skeptical as to if he would be allowed by financiers to shoot there.

 Home, Jack, and Gilead

 According to Martin Scorsese, Field had assisted him in writing an adaptation of Marilynne Robinson's acclaimed novel Home, for Scorsese to direct.
 They finished a draft of the script with Kent Jones before the 2023 Writers Guild of America strike.
 In October 2023, Scorsese reported that they planned to turn Robinson's Jack into a screenplay and that, additionally, Field was eyeing to adapt Gilead as his next film.

-In March 2025, it was announced that he would be adapting Robinson's book for Apple TV+ with Leo DiCaprio starring.
+The Rabbit Hutch

+In 2026, a film version of Tess Gunty's 2022 novel The Rabbit Hutch was listed as being in pre-production with Field, David Gordon Green and Wells Tower involved as screenwriters, and Richard Brown producing.
+While no information was officially reported about the project at the time, the logline read: "In a sweltering week in July, low-income housing residents in a rusty Indiana town culminate in a bizarre act of violence that will change everything."